hphelion/documentation/moonshot/manage.imagebuilder.md

         `disk-image-create -o base -a amd64 base ubuntu baremetal localboot serial-console`

         This creates a disk image file named base.qcow2

+   - **RHEL image with boot from hard disk drive support**

+        To create a basic RHEL image capable of booting from hard disk drive support with associated kernel and ramdisk, use the following command:

+        `disk-image-create -o base -a amd64 base rhel baremetal localboot serial-console`

+        This creates a disk image file named base.qcow2

 #### Using your disk image with OpenStack {#image-builder-openstack}